 - Consult with all employees, including YW, about decisions that will affect safety in the workplace.

 - Provide suitable personal protective equipment (PPE) to make sure workers can do their job safely and train workers how to use PPE correctly.

-- Regularly check OHS systems and procedures to make sure that workers are adequately protected from workplace hazards.
+- Regularly check WHS systems and procedures to make sure that workers are adequately protected from workplace hazards.

 - Provide adequate facilities for the welfare of employees.
 This covers everything from providing suitable toilet facilities to conducting risk assessments on premises and procedures.

-- Be aware of employers’ legal obligations under the NSW Occupational Health and Safety Act 2000 and the NSW Occupational Health and Safety Regulation 2001 and meet those obligations in full.
+- Be aware of employers’ legal obligations under the NSW Work Health and Safety Act 2011 and the NSW Work Health and Safety Regulation 2011 and meet those obligations in full.